 Set-Up Fee.
 Client agrees to pay the set-up fee set forth in the Order Form for implementation of Grants (the “Set-Up Fee for Grants”), payable in full upon the effective date of the Order Form (the “Effective Date”).
 The Set-Up Fee for Grants is based on an estimate of hours of Services required to set-up and launch Grants, as determined by Benevity to be adequate.
 If such estimated amount of hours is materially exceeded as a result of (i) extraordinary changes or requests made by Client; or (ii) as a result of Benevity complying with Client’s internal processes, then additional services required for the initial launch will be discussed, and additional fees (if any) will be agreed upon by the Parties.

-Hosting Fee.
-Client agrees to pay a recurring annual hosting fee in respect of Grants (the “Hosting Fee for Grants”).
-The first annual Hosting Fee for Grants is set forth in the Order Form, and will be payable in full by Client to Benevity upon the Effective Date.
-The Hosting Fee for Grants will be payable again upon each anniversary of the Effective Date throughout the Term.
-Benevity reserves the right to make reasonable annual modifications to its Hosting Fee for Grants on sixty (60) days written notice to Client.
+Subscription Fee.
+Client agrees to pay a recurring annual Subscription Fee in respect of Grants (the “Subscription Fee for Grants”).
+The first annual Subscription Fee for Grants is set forth in the Order Form, and will be payable in full by Client to Benevity upon the Effective Date.
+The Subscription Fee for Grants will be payable again upon each anniversary of the Effective Date throughout the Term.
+Benevity reserves the right to make reasonable annual modifications to its Subscription Fee for Grants on sixty (60) days written notice to Client.